sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a `--force` option to the `sass` executable which makes `--update` always compile all stylesheets, even if the CSS is newer.

+* Disallow semicolons at the end of `@import` directives in the indented syntax.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.